xuzhijvn/tony-boot-starters/README.md

 An awesome Spring Boot Starter!

-Import the `spring-boot-tony-starter` to get started.
+Import the `tony-boot-starter` to get started.

 <p align="right"><a href="#top">back to top</a>👆</p>